rejetto/hfs/dev-plugins.md

 - `uriChanged`
     - DEPRECATED: use `watchState('uri', callback)` instead.
     - parameter `{ uri: string, previous: string }`
+- `sortCompare`
+    - you can decide the order of entries by comparing two entries.
+      Return a negative value if entry `a` must appear before `b`, or positive if you want the opposite.
+      Return zero or any falsy value if you want to leave the order to what the user decided in his options.
+    - parameter `{ a: Entry, b: Entry }`
+    - output `number | undefined`
 - All of the following have no parameters and you are supposed to output `Html` that will be displayed in the described place:
   - `afterMenuBar` between menu-bar and breadcrumbs
   - `afterList` at the end of the files list